-On balance, leaving the funds rate unconstrained in the forecast shifts the historical shock decomposition to give an expected path for output growth and inflation that is higher compared to the conditional forecast.
-With inflation running at about target and strong output growth, PRISM forecasts that the funds rate should begin rising immediately, reaching about 3 percent by the end of 2014 -- roughly 125 basis points above the constrained path federal funds rate at that point.
+As implemented though, leaving the funds rate unconstrained in the forecast shifts the historical shock decomposition to give an expected path for output growth and inflation that is somewhat higher compared to the conditional forecast.
+With inflation running at about target and strong output growth, PRISM forecasts that the funds rate should begin rising immediately, reaching about 3.8 percent by the end of 2014 -- roughly 250 basis points above the constrained path federal funds rate at that point.
+References